One-way speed of light: Lorentz ether theory

-In 1904 and 1905, Hendrik Lorentz and Henri Poincaré proposed a theory which explained this result as being due to the effect of motion through the aether on the lengths of physical objects and the speed at which clocks ran.
+In 1904 and 1905, Hendrik Lorentz and Henri Poincaré proposed a theory which explained the negative result of the Michelson-Morley experiment as being due to the effect of motion through the aether on the lengths of physical objects and the speed at which clocks ran.
 Due to motion through the aether objects would shrink along the direction of motion and clocks would slow down.
 Thus, in this theory, slowly transported clocks do not, in general, remain synchronized although this effect cannot be observed.
 The equations describing this theory are known as the Lorentz transformations.
 In 1905 these transformations became the basic equations of Einstein's special theory of relativity which proposed the same results without reference to an aether.